Deeksha-Srinivas/dockerized-flask-app/README.md

 It allows for easy deployment and ensures that the app runs consistently across different environments.

 ##  Features
--Lightweight Flask application
+- Lightweight Flask application
--Dockerized for portability
+- Dockerized for portability
--Simple setup with minimal dependencies
+- Simple setup with minimal dependencies
--Easily extendable for production use
+- Easily extendable for production use

 ---